Esri/arcgis-rest-js/demos/express-oauth-advanced/README.md

 1. Performing server based oAuth 2.0 to obtain a refresh token store the resulting token and refresh token in a session object on the server that can be looked up via an encrypted cookie.
 2. Sending the short lived token information to hydrate `ArcGISIdentityManager` in a client side environment while keeping the refresh token secure on the server.
-3. Customizing `ArcGISIdentityManager` to ask the server for a new short lived token.
+3. Customizing `ArcGISIdentityManager` to ask the server for a new short lived token when one is needed
 4. Storing a session id in the in an encrypted cookie.
+5. Syncing the `ArcGISIdentityManager` based auth to JS API `IdentityManager` based auth to load private content like web maps.

 This demo showcases several security best practices: